Kaplan Living Brighton, Brighton

 How do I get to the residence from the airport?

 They offer free airport transfers on the main arrival weekend, or if you would like to arrive at a different time, they can arrange a private transfer for you.
-You can let them know your preferences before you travel by filling out the pre-arrival form that they’ll send you when you book.
+You can let them know your preferences before you travel by filling out the pre-arrival form that we’ll send you when you book.

 Can I book with friends?